 The quantitative methods we use to assess counterparty risk are validated regularly and refined when required.
 This approach has given rise to a highly informative system geared to the specific needs of the Bank over the course of time.
 On account of the very small universe overall and the lack of an adequate number of defaulting borrowers for statistical purposes, however, these methods are not recognised for supervisory purposes as an IRB approach.
 The Bank has made a deliberate decision to employ the standard approach (CRSA) defined in the relevant regulations for regulatory purposes.
-Under this approach, the tied capital from counterparty risk totalled \in 74.2 million at 31 December 2016 (previous year: \notin 78.0 million).
+At the end of the year, the Bank switched to the comprehensive method for taking into account financial collateral (pursuant to CRR).
+Under this approach, the tied capital from counterparty risk totalled $\notin$ 62.1 million at 31 December 2017 (previous year: $\notin$ 74.2 million).